Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_AC_In.rst

 Connectivity
 ------------

-The following picture shows the connection possibilities of the Industrial Dual AC In Bricklet.
+The following picture shows how to connect the two inputs of the Industrial Dual AC In Bricklet.
+Two live (L) wires can be monitored.
+Both share a common neutral (N) connection, which can be accessed by two contacts.

 .. image:: /Images/Bricklets/bricklet_industrial_dual_ac_in_caption_front_and_top_800.jpg
    :scale: 100 %
-   :alt: Industrial Dual AC In Bricklet connectivity
+   :alt: Industrial Dual AC In Bricklet Connectivity
    :align: center
    :target: ../../_images/Bricklets/bricklet_industrial_dual_ac_in_caption_front_and_top_1200.jpg